oracle/python-oracledb/doc/src/api_manual/deprecations.rst

 .. list-table-with-summary:: Deprecated in python-oracledb 1.0
     :header-rows: 1
     :class: wy-table-responsive
-    :summary: The first column, Name, displays the deprecated API name.
-The second column, Comments, includes information about when the API was deprecated and what API to use, if applicable.
+    :summary: The first column, Name, displays the deprecated feature.
+The second column, Comments, includes information about the deprecation and the replacement to use, if applicable.
     :name: _deprecations_1

     * - Name
       - Comments
-    * - `SessionPool class <https://cx-oracle.readthedocs.io/en/latest/api_manual/session_pool.html#sessionpool-object>`_ and use of `cx_Oracle.SessionPool() <https://cx-oracle.readthedocs.io/en/latest/api_manual/module.html#cx_Oracle.SessionPool>`_.
+    * - `SessionPool class <https://cx-oracle.readthedocs.io/en/latest/api_manual/session_pool.html#sessionpool-object>`_ and use of `cx_Oracle.SessionPool() <https://cx-oracle.readthedocs.io/en/latest/api_manual/module.html#cx_Oracle.SessionPool>`_
       - Replace by the equivalent :ref:`ConnectionPool Class <connpool>`.
 Use the new method :meth:`oracledb.create_pool()` to create connection pools.
     * - :meth:`Connection.begin()`
-      - Replace by the new :ref:`tcp` functionality.
+      - Replace by the new :ref:`Two-Phase Commits (TPC) <tcp>` functionality.
     * - :meth:`Connection.prepare()`
-      - Replace by the new :ref:`tcp` functionality.
+      - Replace by the new :ref:`Two-Phase Commits (TPC) <tcp>` functionality.
     * - Parameters ``encoding`` and ``nencoding`` of the :func:`oracledb.connect()`, :func:`oracledb.create_pool()` and ``oracledb.SessionPool()`` methods
       - The encodings in use are always UTF-8.
     * - Parameter ``threaded`` of the :meth:`oracledb.connect()` method